 The Jewish Cultural Quarter is the most well-known area for Amsterdam’s Jewish history.
-Beyond this area, there are more neighbourhoods worth a visit.
+Beyond this area, there are more neighborhoods worth a visit.
 Until World War II, 10% of Amsterdam’s population was Jewish.
 The majority of these people lived in the east and south of the city.
 While walking through these districts, one still finds reminders of their former inhabitants.

-There is, for example, the neighbourhood where Anne Frank and her family lived before they went into hiding.
+There is, for example, the neighborhood where Anne Frank and her family lived before they went into hiding.
 They were one of the many German Jewish families that came to live in the south of Amsterdam in the 1930’s.
 Your guide will show and explain you everything about their life in Amsterdam.

 Amsterdam Oost train station

-Another neighbourhood of interest is in the east of the city.
+Another neighborhood of interest is in the east of the city.
 This was one of the areas with the highest concentration of Jews, mainly working class people involved in the social democratic developments of the early 1900’s.
 There are several monuments related to the Jewish population before and during World War II.
 Maybe the most impressive of these is the train station from where arrested people were deported to the concentration camps.